Hey, you (Pink Floyd in my ears).

 Some of these marketing guys and girls have quit their lucrative jobs and started something on their own.
 They put the time to write about their ideas (eventually turned into battles), their fails and wins, their falls and rises.

 And what they share is not that much about motivation.
 I feel like motivation is muddy water (it’s OK to disagree with me).

 I feel like what they share with us is more about inspiration.
 Reading their blogs, being aware of their success, this has always been the food to keep my inspiration well-fed, but not too fat (we have to be realistic, too).

 It is a tremendous exertion to put your heart and soul into well-gathered and structured marketing blog – for free.
 And, as I learn from the best, I feel like they deserve the same.
 I genuinely believe that if you want to learn from the best, you have to give your best.

-Much to my relief, gathering these blogs and putting words towards them will be a natural flow for me (just like Flow-e is the natural solution for your inbox zero battle).
+Much to my relief, gathering these blogs and putting words towards them will be a natural flow for me (just like Flow-e is the natural solution for your inbox zero battle and Lean marketing approach).

 Here we go.

 Description: John Haver is an engineer and huge geek, when it to comes to automating any marketing-related activities.
 I love his actionable tactics and strategies which he describes in depth.
 Jon also uses a lot of data when proving a concept or when he tests a tool.
 He quit his job to work on his own projects, and he is pretty successful.

 Topics: Team management, Mindset, Building authority websites

 2) NichePursuits by Spencer Haws